wheybags/DungeonsAndDirectories/how.md

             create_room_folder(folder_name + "_key_" + has_key + "_sword_" + has_sword)
 ```

-So we end up with 3 * 2 * 2 = 12 folders, each on representing a position and a set of variables.
+So we end up with 3 * 2 * 2 = 12 folders, each one representing a position and a set of variables.

 Next we make symbolic links (or shortcuts on windows) from each "room folder" to the next.